 Taking a break from the black cards, The Stratus Rewards Visa is a stark white card, available by invitation only to high-net-worth current cardmembers.
 The card is aimed at individuals desiring the use of private jet travel because it allows them to obtain it as a reward.
-Cardholders who are friends with other members are allowed to share their earned points to redeem the use of private jets.

 The perks don’t stop with a private jet.
 You also get a personal concierge, luxury hotel upgrades, car service, gifts, special discounts on expensive merchandise and more.
 The annual fee is $1,500.

 Visa Black Card